emmett-framework/emmett/docs/upgrading.md

 | on\_failure | on\_pipe\_success |
 | on\_end | close |

 Moreover, if you customized the old `wrap_call` method in handlers, you should now use the `pipe` one, which doesn't require to wrap the input method into something else.
+In fact, with the `pipe` method, the code you write is already the wrapper for the next method in the pipeline.
 For example, this code:

 ```python
 class MyHandler(Handler):